Cepacol Sensations Warming Side Effects

 Generic name: benzocaine topical

 Note: This document contains side effect information about benzocaine topical.
-Some of the dosage forms listed on this page may not apply to the brand name Cepacol Sensations Warming.
+Some dosage forms listed on this page may not apply to the brand name Cepacol Sensations Warming.

-Applies to benzocaine topical: cream, gel/jelly, lotion, lozenge/troche, ointment, paste, powder for suspension, solution, spray, swab
+Applies to benzocaine topical: cream, gel/jelly, lotion, lozenge/troche, ointment, paste, powder for suspension, solution, spray, swab.
+Other dosage forms:

 - topical application cream, topical application gel/jelly, topical application liquid, topical application ointment, topical application solution, topical application spray